Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Dolphins stats and trends

+- Miami has played seven games, with three wins against the spread.

-- Miami's games this year have hit the over on four of seven set point totals (57.1%).
+- Miami's games this season have gone over the total in four out of seven opportunities (57.1%).

 - Miami is 3-3 against the spread and 1-5 overall in games when it records more than 16.3 points.

-- The Dolphins have turned the ball over 11 times, five fewer times than the Bills have forced turnovers (16).
+- The Dolphins have 11 giveaways this season, while the Bills have 16 takeaways.

 Home and road insights

-- Buffalo has two wins against the spread, and is 2-1 overall, at home this year.
+- Buffalo has covered the spread twice at home, and is 2-1 overall there, this year.

-- Miami is 1-3 overall, with two wins against the spread, away from home.
+- Miami has two wins against the spread, and is 1-3 overall, in away games.

-- Miami has gone over the total twice in four road games this year.
+- In four road games this year, Miami has gone over the total twice.

 Powered by Data Skrive.